What is the first step to becoming a Pilates Instructor?

 How much money can you make as a Pilates instructor?

 The amount of money you can make varies greatly according to experience and levels of certification.
-The average salary for a certified trainer in the US is $33.13 per hour.
 Learn more statistics and details about Pilates instructor wages here.

-Newer trainers can expect to earn closer to $15 or $20 per hour, while experienced trainers with several certifications and areas of specialization can earn upwards of $50 per hour.
+Newer trainers can expect to earn closer to $15 or $20 per hour, while experienced trainers with several certifications and areas of specialization can earn much more.
 Weekly hours vary according to availability and desire.
 Some trainers teach only a few hours while others teach 30 or more.

 Are Pilates instructors expected to do continuing education after their initial certification?